limpkin/mooltipass/source_code/src/USB/README.md

 ---------------------
 From Plugin/app: Mooltipass version request

 From Mooltipass: The first byte contains the FLASH_CHIP define which specifies how much memory the Mooltipass has.
-The rest is a string identifying the version
+The rest is a string identifying the version in the vX.X format.
+The Mooltipass Mini has "_mini" appended to the version string.

 0xA3: set context
 -----------------